-Sony PlayStation VR is one of the best ways to get into VR without needing a full gaming PC to back your system up with.
-It's an add-on for your Playstation 4, and will also be compatible with the Playstation 5 when it launches in late 2020.
+If you want to try out VR, you might be discouraged by the price of investing in a proper PC-based system.
+That's where Sony's PlayStation VR comes in - it's one of the best ways to get into VR without needing all that kit.
+It's an add-on for your Playstation 4, and will also be fully compatible with the Playstation 5 when it launches in late 2020.

 But what should you play after you finally make the plunge and pick up PSVR?
 The headset comes with a demo disc with tasters of several titles, but you'll need more than that to make the most of the system's talents.